How Bright Light Therapy Helps with Low Mood, Sleep Problems and Jet Lag

 69. Storosum JG, Elferink AJ, van Zwieten BJ, van den Brink W, Gersons BP, van Strik R, Broekmans AW.
 Short-term efficacy of tricyclic antidepressants revisited: A meta-analytic study.
 Eur Neuropsychopharmacol.
 2001 Apr;11(2):173-80. [return]

 70. Bech, P et al. Meta-analysis of randomised controlled trials of fluoxetine v. placebo and tricyclic antidepressants in the short-term treatment of major depression.
 Brit.J.Psychiat.
-2000Link to a website outside this ebook;176:421-428. [return]
+2000;176:421-428. [return]

 73. Fournier JC, DeRubeis RJ, Hollon SD, Dimidjian S, Amsterdam JD, Shelton RC, and Fawcett J. Antidepressant drug effects and depression severity: a patient-level meta-analysis.
-Journal of the American Medical Association 303(1)Link to a website outside this ebook, 47-53, 2010. [return]
+Journal of the American Medical Association 303(1), 47-53, 2010. [return]